Legal Risks for Supplement Brands: What Triggers Lawsuits and How to Prevent Them

 "Made in USA" Disputes

 FTC requires that "Made in USA" claims mean "all or virtually all" manufacturing occurs domestically.
-With approximately 80 percent of supplement ingredients originating from China, this claim is risky unless your raw materials are genuinely domestic.
+With approximately 80 percent of raw supplement ingredients originating from China (NutraIngredients, Nutritional Outlook), this claim is risky unless your raw materials are genuinely domestic.
 In July 2025, the FTC issued warning letters emphasizing this standard and specifically contacted Amazon and Walmart about unqualified Made in USA claims on marketplace listings.
 "Manufactured in the USA" or "Manufactured in a US facility from imported and domestic ingredients" are more defensible alternatives.

 A growing number of states are restricting the sale of certain supplement categories to minors.
-New York was the first state to enact such legislation (Executive Law Section 396-eee, effective April 2024), requiring retailers to verify that purchasers of weight loss and muscle-building supplements are at least 18 years old.
-Similar bills are advancing in Michigan, Illinois, Massachusetts, and New Jersey.
+New York was the first state to enact such legislation (General Business Law Section 391-oo, effective April 2024), requiring retailers to verify that purchasers of weight loss and muscle-building supplements are at least 18 years old.
+Four other states have introduced similar bills, with varying statuses.

 Federal courts have upheld the states' authority to regulate supplement sales based on "marketing and labeling rather than specific ingredients," rejecting industry challenges from groups including the Council for Responsible Nutrition.
 This means brands selling weight loss or muscle-building supplements online may face state-by-state compliance requirements for age verification at the point of sale.
 If you sell in these categories, consult your regulatory attorney about age-gating requirements in your distribution states.